Heart bypass surgery creates a new route, called a bypass, for blood and oxygen to go around a blockage to reach your heart.

 This surgery can take 4 to 6 hours.
 After the surgery, you will be taken to the intensive care unit.

 You may need this procedure if you have a blockage in one or more of your coronary arteries.
-Coronary arteries are the small blood vessels that supply your heart with oxygen and nutrients that are carried in your blood.
+Coronary arteries are the vessels that supply your heart with oxygen and nutrients that are carried in your blood.

 When one or more of the coronary arteries becomes partly or totally blocked, your heart does not get enough blood.
 This is called ischemic heart disease, or coronary artery disease (CAD).
 It can cause chest pain (angina).